Overview of OIT Linux Service Environment

-- The OLS Foreman server provides an environment for managing Linux objects and reviewing deployed installations.
+- The [CLS Foreman] server provides a shared environment for managing Linux objects and reviewing deployed installations.
 Customers have full control through a web based GUI.

 - The environment is backed by a Content Management System( CMS ), currently Puppet, to manage, customize, and dynamically maintain changes as needed.

 - A Source Code Control Repository( SCCR ) houses and maintains configuration for the CMS.
 The CLS environment currently leverages NCSU GitHub for all work in the environment.
 The SCCR provides checks and balances requiring oversite before changes can be pushed to production, the ability to test or ‘fork’ a branch of code, test alternative environments, and finally merge work back into production.

 - Regular, predictable update schedule to ensure all the tools stay up to date.

 - The OLS environment can support multiple standards

 - Endpoint Security ( EPS ), as individual controls become available

 Support for standalone hosts or centrally managed virtual environment

 - Use the CLS environment to build on already owned hardware